 Learning to scoot

-- Supervise as she learns to use the scooter in a safe place, such as a dual footpath/bike path that’s away from roads, driveways and steep slopes.
+- Supervise your child as she learns to use the scooter in a safe place, like a dual footpath/bike path, that’s away from roads, driveways and steep slopes.

 - Find out if your local skate park offers scooter lessons.

-- Supervise your child when she’s riding a scooter on the streets before judging whether she can scoot alone safely.
+- Supervise your child when he’s riding a scooter on the streets before judging whether he can scoot alone safely.